EmmaDawsonDev/EmmaDawsonDev/README.md

-🎓 I work as a software developer consultant at Futurice in Stockholm
+🎓 I work as a web developer and accessibility specialist at Axess Lab in Stockholm
 🔭 In my spare time I'm working on open source accessibility projects
 💬 I would love to talk about open source and accessibility
 👨‍💻 My portfolio is available at https://emmadawson.dev